Stefano Vecchi: Coaching career

 In November 2016, he also served as caretaker manager for the first team, filling in after Frank de Boer's dismissal for the 2016–17 UEFA Europa League game against Southampton (a 1–2 loss) and a Serie A league game against Crotone (ended in a 3–0 win).
-He was then once again appointed as caretaker on 9 May 2017, for the final three games of the season, in place of Stefano Pioli.
+He was then once again appointed as caretaker on 9 May 2017 for the final three games of the season, in place of Stefano Pioli.
 Vecchi also led the Primavera team to win the Campionato Nazionale Primavera on 11 June 2017, after his caretaker spell with the first team had ended.

-Vecchi left Inter in July 2018 to accept an offer as head coach of Venezia in the Serie B league; his experience was however short-lived, as he was dismissed on 11 October 2018 due to poor results.
+Vecchi left Inter in July 2018 to accept an offer as head coach of Venezia in the Serie B league; his experience was, however, short-lived, as he was dismissed on 11 October 2018 due to poor results.

-In 2019 he took over at Serie C club Südtirol, which he guided for two full seasons in the Italian third division with positive results.
+In 2019, he took over at Serie C club Südtirol, which he guided for two full seasons in the Italian third division with positive results.
 He left the club in June 2021.

+Vecchi successively took charge of Serie C side Feralpisalò in June 2021, guiding them to a historic promotion to Serie B in 2023; he was dismissed on 23 October 2023 following a negative start in the club's 2023–24 Serie B campaign.